arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 ### PWM Pins
 PWM (Pulse Width Modulation) capability allows a digital pin to emulate analog output by flickering on and off very fast letting you, among other things, dim LEDs connected to digital pins.

-On the **Arduino GIGA R1** all digital pins are PWM capable, and to make use of them you use:
+The **Arduino GIGA R1** has 12 PWM capable pins, the PWM capable pins are 2-12.
+You may use them as analog output pins with the function:
 ```arduino
 analogWrite(pin, value);
 ```

 ### Digital Pins
 The **Arduino GIGA R1** features more pins than any other Arduino board for makers, a full 76 digital pins.
-Though many of them serve a purpose and shouldn't be used for GPIO if you have other pins available.
+Though many of them serve another purpose and shouldn't be used for GPIO if you have other pins available.

 - 0 - RX0
 - 1 - TX0